jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 you need to list a ["Token"](https://lumino.readthedocs.io/en/latest/api/classes/coreutils.Token.html#constructor) in your plugin's "provides" property, then return an object from your plugin's "activate" callable.

-..
-  TODO edit link when folders are renamed from compat_4a etc.

 Take a look at a snippet from [this example extension](https://github.com/jupyterlab/extension-examples/tree/main/step_counter) in the examples repo (you can read the full extension example code there):